mccornet/pl-900/02 - Dataverse.md

 ## Business Rules

-In Microsoft Dataverse you can define business rules that allow you to apply and maintain business logic at the data layer instead of the app layer.
+In Microsoft Dataverse you can ***define business rules that allow you to apply and maintain business logic at the data layer instead of the app layer***.
 For example, business rules can be used in canvas and model-driven apps to set or clear values in one or many columns in a table.
 Or to validate stored data or show error messages.
 Model-driven apps can use business rules to show or hide columns, enable or disable columns, and create recommendations based on business intelligence.

 > **Tip**
 >